Davone Bess: Miami Dolphins

 Bess finished the regular season third among NFL rookies in receptions (54) behind two second-rounders—Denver's Eddie Royal (91) and Philadelphia's DeSean Jackson (62).
-His 54-season receptions is the second most in NFL history for an undrafted rookie (behind only Wayne Chrebet, who had 66 catches in 1995).
+His 54 receptions are the second most in NFL history for an undrafted rookie (behind only Wayne Chrebet, who had 66 catches in 1995).

 Cleveland Browns

 Bess was traded to the Cleveland Browns on April 27, 2013, during the 2013 NFL draft.
-The Browns traded fourth- and fifth-round selections (#104 and #164 overall) to Miami for Bess and Miami's fourth- and seventh-round picks (#111 and #217 overall).
+The Browns traded fourth-round and fifth-round selections (#104 and #164 overall) to Miami for Bess and Miami's fourth-round and seventh-round picks (#111 and #217 overall).

 In Bess' first season in Cleveland, he recorded 42 receptions for 362 yards—both career lows—and 2 touchdowns, while being credited with nine dropped passes, the second-highest total in the league.
 On December 21, 2013, with two games to go in the season, Bess was placed on the reserve/non-football illness list with a "personal matter," ending his 2013 campaign.
 He was released on March 5, 2014.